hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

 otherwise essential step (method call).

-another application of this corollary was that for normalization algorithms that did pre-indexing (as the subject library once did), if they saw that they had no extroverted associations they could arrange things to skip the overhead of this "extroversion pass" entirely.
+another application of this corollary was that for normalization algorithms that did pre-indexing (as the subject library once did (and still does to a lesser extent)), if they saw that they had no extroverted associations at all then they could arrange things to skip the overhead of this "extroversion pass" entirely.

-both of these applications of this corollary, however, have been anulled: for one thing, all of the participants that used to concern themselves with the obligation of calling this "normalization point" are now served by a [#012] unified normalization facility, freeing them from this responsibility.
+both of these applications of this corollary, however, have been anulled: for one thing, all of the participants that used to concern themselves with the obligation of calling this "normalization point" are now served by a [#012] unified normalization facility, freeing them from the responsibility of worrying about if/when to issue this "normalization point".

 but the other thing (the main thing) is the remainder of this section:

-to restate ground covered in "interplay 2" above, if our normalization algorithm provides "nilification", then every optional association with no default value is (for practical purposes) indistinguishable from an association whose default value is `nil`.
+to restate ground covered in "interplay 2" above, if our normalization algorithm provides "nilification", then every optional association with no default value is (for practical purposes) is indistinguishable from an association whose default value is `nil`.

 now, to synthesize almost everything we have presented so far (grammatical space and critical framework alike):

-  - every association is either required or optional
+  - every association is either required or optional.

-  - every required association is "extroverted"
+  - every required association is "extroverted".

-  - every optional association is able to resolve a default value or it isn't
+  - every optional association is able to resolve a default value or it isn't.

-  - every optional association that resolves a default value is "extroverted"
+  - every optional association that resolves a default value is "extroverted".

-  - every optional assocation that does *not* resolve a default value effectively has a default value of `nil`, hence making this association aslo extroverted (IFF "nilification" is a provision)
+  - every optional assocation that does *not* resolve a default value effectively has a default value of `nil`, hence making this association aslo extroverted (IFF "nilification" is a provision).

-therefor, if nilifcation is a provision then *every* association is extroverted! whew.
+if you accept the delicate cascade of all the above assertions, then *every* association is extroverted, making extroversion itself an extraneous categeory! what a wild ride!!

+in practice, however, we want "nilification" to be a configurable choice and not a universal rule. because of this (and apparently only because of this), extroversion is still a category. regardless, it's a bit of an exercise in semantics. what everything comes down to is that the more we develop this meta model, the more we realize we will probably always want a dedicated extroversion pass in our normalization.